-Figure 4 compared the multi-year average annual erosive precipitation amount and frequency, and mean erosive event precipitation amount and I{30} derived from ERA5 precipitation data with those from

-- in-situ observations.
-In detail, the EA5-based multi-year average annual erosive precipitation amount is three times more than the station-based value across the TP.
-The overestimation of the multi-year average annual precipitation amount was also reported by Jiao et al. (2021).
+Figure 4 compares the multiyear average annual erosive precipitation amount and frequency, and mean erosive event precipitation amount and I{30} derived from ERA5 precipitation data with those from in situ observations.
+In detail, the EA5-based multiyear average annual erosive precipitation amount is three times more than the station-based value across the TP.
+The overestimation of the multiyear average annual precipitation amount was also reported by Jiao et al. (2021).
 The ERA5 overestimated the annual erosive precipitation frequency by 1.6 times.
-For the erosive event rainfall amount, ERA5 was almost twice as much as the station-based value, which differed from the finding of Jiao et al. (2021) that the daily precipitation amount with more than 10 mm are underestimated by ERA5.
-This - result demonstrates that the erosive rainfall events in the TP cannot be simply equivalent to the daily precipitation events (Chen et al., 2022).
+For the erosive event rainfall amount, the ERA5 value was almost twice as much as the station-based value, which differed from the findings of Jiao et al. (2021) that the daily precipitation amounts with more than 10 mm are underestimated by ERA5.
+This result demonstrates that the erosive rainfall events in the TP cannot be simply equivalent to the daily precipitation events (Chen et al., 2022).
 In addition, the mean I{30} of ERA5 for erosive events are only one ninth of the station-based value.
-Because the relatively slight overestimation of ERA5 precipitation data in the erosive event precipitation amount could not offset the substantial underestimation in I{30} , the ERA5-based estimates showed a marked tendency to underestimate the rainfall erosivity when data in the erosive event precipitation amount could not offset the substantial underestimation in I{30} , the ERA5-based estimates showed a marked tendency to underestimate the rainfall erosivity when compared to the station-based estimates.
-Overall, the comparison between the two data sources indicated that there were significantly biases of ERA5 data in detecting precipitation characteristics for erosive events in the TP, however, also presented high corrections with correlation coefficient being 0.33 - 0.84.
+Because the relatively slight overestimation of ERA5 precipitation data in the erosive event precipitation amount could not offset the substantial underestimation in I{30} , the ERA5-based estimates showed a marked tendency to underestimate the rainfall erosivity when compared to the station-based estimates.
+Overall, the comparison between the two data sources indicates that there were significant biases of ERA5 data in detecting precipitation characteristics for erosive events in the TP, but also presented high corrections with correlation coefficients being 0.33-0.84.